 Now Next Mile Meals has a lineup of ketogenic-friendly fare for camping, hiking and traveling.
 The meals are designed to be low in carbohydrates and high in protein and healthy sources of fat.
 Because of this extra fat, Next Mile Meals tend to be more calories dense than meals that rely on carbs.
 Similar to other freeze-dried backpacking food, you can eat Next Mile Meals out their storage pouch after rehydrating them.

-Order a variety pack of Next Mile Meals' best-sellers for $96 on Amazon.
+Order a variety pack of Next Mile Meals' best-sellers on Amazon.

 Trailtopia Adventure Food is an up and coming company dedicated to making dehydrated and freeze-dried backpacking food.
 Based in Minnesota, Trailtopia launched in 2014 after founder Vince Robichaud was encouraged by friends and family to start selling the backpacking meals he was preparing for trips.
 The family-run company has been growing since its inception.